 Split testing is not optional.
 It’s a necessity, when you want to boost conversions.

 Testing is not a fun or easy thing to do.
 It requires a tactical understanding of numbers and how those numbers correlate with what the ideal customers are looking for.
-According to Bryan Eisenberg, 61% of companies carry out fewer than five tests every month.

 Your email opt-in form is an important factor for converting visitors into subscribers.
 If the form is not well-designed, you know what would happen – it’ll be frustration all the way, even though you’re receiving a lot of search visitors or referral traffic.

 So, you have to make sure that the forms you’re asking people to fill out are optimized for conversions.
 That’s the whole essence of conversion rate optimization.

 “One accurate measurement is worth more than a thousand expert opinions” – Admiral Grace Hopper